Kamigata: Ukiyo-e

 The ukiyo-e art of the Kamigata area, for a long time consisted primarily of woodblock printed illustrated books (such as Amayo no Sanbai Kigen) and paintings.
 Single-sheet prints depicting kabuki actors, landscapes, or beautiful women (bijinga), popular in Edo beginning around 1700 did not become common in Kamigata until roughly one hundred years later.

 When kabuki prints became popular in Kamigata at the end of the 18th century, they represented a significant departure from actor prints of Edo.
 Though the very idea of selling single-sheet prints of actors was inspired by the medium's success in Edo, the tastes of the artists, their customers, and the kabuki being represented were decidedly different.
 One key stylistic element of Kamigata prints is their realism, relative to those of Edo.
 Kamigata prints, particularly those of onnagata (male actors in female roles), sought to represent the actor's true appearance.
 Unlike Edo actors who seemed to never age in prints, and to be just as graceful and slight as if they were actual young women, Kamigata actors showed their age, their chubby figures, and their mannish features in prints.

 Another interesting feature of the ukiyo-e scene in Kamigata was the relative lack of formal publishing houses dominating the art world.
 In Edo, prints were produced only of the top actors, and largely if not exclusively by dedicated publishers commissioned by individual theatres.
 Kamigata's art world was driven much more so by the literati, and by what were in essence actor fan clubs.
 Fans produced their own prints, and often their own performances as well.

+Kamigata publishers were divided into two main types: shomotsuya, who distributed the same range of books as Edo publishers with the addition of edehon (model books intended to inspire artists, a genre little diffused in Edo), and soshiya, who printed material similar to that of the Edo jihonya but whose circulation remained confined to the local area.
+Beyond the range of subject matter, the two regions differed enormously in the sheer volume of the printing industry: Edo output outstripped that of Osaka by a margin of at least twenty to one, and only a small number of Osaka artists, unlike their Edo counterparts, were able to make a living principally from printmaking.
+This largely "amateur" status of Osaka's highly skilled print designers, who produced prints as a form of promotion for their favourite actors rather than as a livelihood, gave rise to a genre of engraving unique to the region.